tylermcdaniel/tidy_elsi/README.md

 The purpose of this code  is to read data files from ELSI into R. This code should be used once you have downloaded a data file from ELSI.
 Please pay careful attention to the formatting query requirements - these are a bit tedious, but the package will save you some time if used correctly.

+Another note: right now, the package is only designed for gathering public school data.
+I plan to add private school and district functionalities in the future.

 # One Variable
 Let's say you want to gather data on school type.
 You go to [ELSI](https://nces.ed.gov/ccd/elsi/tableGenerator.aspx), gather data for public schools for years 2000-2001 through 2019-2020.